EtienneLamoureux/sc-trade-companion/README.md

 13. Close the application (make sure you close it in the system tray)

 ## F.A.Q.
+### Why would I use this?
+It auto-scrapes commodity kiosk terminals at the press of a button, and gives you all that data in CSV format!
+It also helps the Star Citizen community at large by contributing to a shared pool of information.

 ### Where are my screenshot processed?
 Locally, on your computer.